Linas1234/MMM-Regenradar/README.md

 This is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-This module will show a map with the weather data provided by [Morgenwirdes](https://morgenwirdes.de/).
+This module will show a map as a gif with the weather data provided by [Morgenwirdes](https://morgenwirdes.de/).

 **Note:** It only work for locations in Germany.